-The LPN to RN Transition Program enrolls students twice yearly in January/February and July/August.
 The school reserves the right to amend the calendar.
 The school reserves the right to reschedule the program start date.

-Classroom and skills lab instruction shall take place at the campus of Standard College at 1073 West Broad Street, Suite 201, Falls Church, VA 22046
+Classroom and skills lab instruction shall take place at the campus of Standard College at 7704 Leesburg Pike, Suite 1000, Falls Church, VA 22043